scobal/seyren/README.md

 ###Cloud Formation

-If you are running on amazon infrastructure use this [Cloud Formation Template](https://gist.github.com/3923120) to bring up a single instance of of any size.
+If you are running on amazon infrastructure use this [Cloud Formation Template](https://gist.github.com/3923120) to bring up a single instance of any size.
 All the environment variables required for Seyren are specified as properties to the cloud formation template and a fully configured Seyren instance should come up with no other intervention.

 ##Development